carguel/chef-cookbook-ca-openldap/README.md

 Install additional schemas provided as a file distribution (from another cookbook for example).

+See the schema attributes above to configure this recipe.

-The schema file must comply with the standard schema format (see as an example official schemas stored under /etc/openldap/schemas).
+Each provided schema file must comply with the standard schema format (have a look to the official schemas stored under /etc/openldap/schemas).

 ### populate